8 Fixes for a Furnace That Can’t Keep Up with The Cold

 - Your Furnace is Old and Worn Out

-You can fix some of those yourself, for others, you’ll need to call a pro.
+You can fix some of those yourself, and for others you may need to call in a pro.

-Why not check out our related posts below?
+I hope this article was helpful!
+If it was, consider exploring our other guides too.
 Maybe we can help you with something else as well.